ministryofjustice/security-guidance/docs/password-storage-and-management-guide.md

 -   Hashicorp Vault
 -   Kubernetes Secrets

 For further guidance on password strength, refer to the [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md).
-Contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk) if you have a specialised need to use a different password manager or vault.
+Contact the [Security team](mailto:security@justice.gov.uk) if you have a specialised need to use a different password manager or vault.

 ## Contact details